Stand up for facts and support PolitiFact.

 From the beginning, PolitiFact focused on looking at specific statements made by politicians and rating them for accuracy.
 PolitiFact is run by the editors and journalists who make up the PolitiFact team.
 No one tells us what to write about or how to rate statements.
 We do so independently, using our news judgment.

 PolitiFact is owned by the nonprofit Poynter Institute for Media Studies.
 PolitiFact had been owned by the Tampa Bay Times, but in 2018 direct ownership of PolitiFact was transferred from the Times to Poynter, which is the newspaper’s parent company.
-The move allows PolitiFact to function fully as not-for-profit national news organization.
+The move allows PolitiFact to function fully as a not-for-profit national news organization.

 The ties between the Poynter Institute and the Tampa Bay Times go back decades.
 The longtime owner of the Times was Nelson Poynter, whose father had bought the newspaper in 1912.
 Poynter championed independent journalism and wanted to ensure that the newspaper remain locally owned and protected from chain ownership.
 So upon his death in 1978, he left the newspaper not to his heirs, but to the school for journalists that now bears his name.